tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* km200: change encryption for private password - pw has to be re-entered
+* breaking change for km200: new encryption for private password - pw has to be re-entered
 * support small screens
+* update dependencies
-* update dependencies and translations
+* update translations

 ### 4.8.0 (2024-08-27)
 * ems-esp: disabled parameter to search for extended EMS+ entities due to memory limitations in gateway